The Come Back, All is Forgiven Tour: Live: Background

 Steve Harley & Cockney Rebel's 1989 "The Come Back, All is Forgiven" tour was the band's first since their 1981 Christmas tour, and their first concert since a one-off show in London in 1984.
-Harley made the decision to go back out on the road with a new line-up of Cockney Rebel in 1988 and a UK tour took place in February and March 1989.
-In addition, Harley made future plans to release new material by returning to the studio during the previous month.
-With guitarist Jim Cregan, keyboardist Duncan Mackay and drummer Stuart Elliott, six tracks were recorded, including "When I'm with You", which Harley hoped would help the band gain a record deal.
+In 1988, Harley made the decision to go back out on the road with a new line-up of Cockney Rebel.
+In January 1989, he entered the studio with guitarist Jim Cregan, keyboardist Duncan Mackay and drummer Stuart Elliott to record six new tracks, including "When I'm with You", which Harley hoped would generate record company interest and gain the band a record deal.
+With Cregan and Elliott joining a new touring line-up of Cockney Rebel, a short UK tour took place in March 1989.
 Speaking of the tour's name, Harley told the Newcastle Journal in 1989, "That's me being ironic.
 It stops anyone in your profession calling it a comeback tour or anything derogatory like that."

 Following the UK tour, the band returned with a larger 64-date tour under the same name, which covered both the UK and Europe.
+Cregan was due to tour with the band, but he pulled out at the last minute and Rick Driscoll, who had also previously played guitar in Cockney Rebel, took his place.
 Two of the concerts on the tour, at the Dome Theatre in Brighton (17 June) and the Derngate Theatre in Northampton (28 June), were professionally filmed to produce a concert video.
 The Come Back, All is Forgiven Tour: Live was released by Odyssey on VHS in October 1989.
 Featuring fourteen songs of Harley's own personal choice from the two concerts, it was directed by Steve Hills, produced by Vance Goodwin, and produced by G & H Production Partnership in association with Steve Mather for JSE and Adrian Munsey for Odyssey Video.
 The tour was deemed a success, and the band, under different line-up changes, have continued to tour since.

 On the back cover of the VHS, Harley was quoted: "So, how long has it been?
 Six, perhaps seven years since the last British tour?
 It's been far too long, of that I am certain.
 And there's no good reason for it, really.
 You know how much I love it up there.
 Quite honestly, there is nowhere I'd rather be.
 When you sing with me the choruses (often the entire lyrics!) of "Make Me Smile", the smile is genuine.
 The thanks are from deep inside; the joy is unequalled.
 To you, without whom... thanks."